awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-ssh.md

 This command temporarily opens port 22 in your environment's security group for incoming traffic from 0\.0\.0\.0/0 \(all IP addresses\) if no rules for port 22 are already in place\.
 If you have configured your environment's security group to open port 22 to a restricted CIDR range for increased security, the EB CLI will respect that setting and forgo any changes to the security group\.
 To override this behavior and force the EB CLI to open port 22 to all incoming traffic, use the `--force` option\.

-See  for information on configuring your environment's security group\.
+See [Security Groups](using-features.managing.ec2.md#using-features.managing.ec2.securitygroups) for information on configuring your environment's security group\.

 ## Syntax<a name="eb3-sshsyntax"></a>